Vaughn Harper

 Vaughn Harper (March 1, 1945 – July 9, 2016) was an American broadcast announcer and DJ.

 Early life

 Harper played high school basketball at Boys High School in Brooklyn and was an All American standout rebounder that played in the NIT tournament with his alma mater Syracuse University.
-After spending a brief stint with the CBA which garnered him a try-out with the Detroit Pistons, he was selected in the sixth round of the NBA draft as their #57 pick.
+After spending a brief stint with the EPBL which garnered him a try-out with the Detroit Pistons, he was selected in the sixth round of the 1968 NBA draft as their #57 pick.
 Harper was not chosen by the team.
+He would also be drafted by the Denver Rockets in the 1967 American Basketball Association draft.

 Orangeman

 Harper played on the Orangemen squad as a starter from 1966 to 1968, as a sophomore he started in all but three games for Syracuse in the NCAA East Region tourney.
 Despite playing in only three varsity campaigns he is 10th on the Orangemen's all-time rebounding chart.
 As a senior, Harper led the Orangemen in scoring, averaging 13.5 points per game for his career.
 In 1967 the starting five, George Hicker, Rick Dean, Steve Ludd, Ritchie Cornwall and Harper were 19–2 and ranked 8th in the nation before losing four of the last five games of the season.
 In a game against Colgate, Harper pulled down 23 rebounds.
 Because of his leaping ability, and the lack of height on the team, Harper jumped center for most of his Syracuse career.
 With a 130 I.Q. he took off his sophomore year to put more time to art prep, Upon graduation, he was drafted by the Detroit Pistons in the 6th round of the 1968 draft, but failed to make the team due to an injury during training camp to his knee.